Windhelm-Labs-Inc/.github/profile/README.md

 We don’t pivot—we *predate* the pivot.

 Our tools think faster.
-Our systems adapt deeper.
+Our systems are more intelligent.
 Our team builds what others are still trying to understand.

 **We are not here to be seen.
 We are here to be felt.**

 Silent.
 Relentless.
 Unreasonably ambitious.

 **We are Windhelm.**